sensu/sensu-docs/content/sensu-go/5.21/platforms.md

 Sensu binary-only distributions for FreeBSD are available for the architectures listed in the table below.

+We support FreeBSD 11.2 and later for binary distributions.

 {{% notice note %}}
 **NOTE**: The FreeBSD binary distributions include only the Sensu agent and sensuctl CLI.
 {{% /notice %}}